CV2MIDI is an arduino software for the eurorack module VMC-2 by fanwander. This page is about the software.

 The VMC-2 offers a monitoring mode for setting the input voltages.

 • In monitoring mode, two numbers are shown on the bottom line of the display.
-The left number is the lowest output value, the right number is the highest output value.
-Please keep in mind, that these values depend on the ports settings of "offset" and "range"
+The left number is the lowest output value, the right number is the highest output value, which both have be derived from the incoming voltage since the last press of ENTER.
+Please note that these values depend on the "Offset" and "Range" settings for the respective port.

 • To redo the measurement, briefly press ENTER.

-• To return to normal modes, press and hold ENTER, press and hold the DATA button, release ENTER and release the DATA button.
+• To return to the normal mode, press and hold ENTER, press and hold the DATA button, release ENTER and release the DATA button.

-The voltage source sends only positive voltages like a keyboard or a step sequencer; VMC-2 set to Type=CV, Command=Note or Command=CC or Command=Value
+Setting the input levels, scenario 1: The voltage source only sends positive voltages, e.g. a keyboard or a step sequencer; the port is set to Type=CV, Command=Note or Command=CC or Command=value.

 • Set the "Offset" parameter on the VMC-2 to "0"